A recursive architecture for visual refusal, reasoning and structural critique.

 Visual Thinking as Language-Native System.

-Unlike aesthetic-tuning frameworks like Latent Diffusion or prompt harmonizers found in commercial tools, the Lens scores what remains unresolved.
-It doesn’t stylize, it pressures.
-This system doesn't "fix images."
+Unlike aesthetic-tuning frameworks like Latent Diffusion or prompt harmonizers found in commercial tools, it doesn’t stylize or "fix images."
 It doesn't "style-match."
 It actively bends the generative logic by creating constraint environments.
 It works because:

 • It pressures structure before polish